Algorithmic Shadow Spectroscopy: Further extensions and applications

 \section{Further extensions and applications}

 Our post-processing approach is the combination of relatively simple signal-processing techniques but they demonstrably work well in practice and guarantee a linear classical computational complexity.
 We note that we could use more advanced signal processing techniques and the literature on this topic is rich~\cite{ramirez2008generalization,malekpour2018measures,santamaria2007estimation}.
 We could also use compressed sensing to exploit sparsity in the shadow spectrum thereby reducing the overall number of time-point samplings (the number of timesteps)~\cite{davenport2012introduction,Sherbert_2022}.
-Furthermore, while we primarily focused on algorithmic time-evolution simulation, the presented techniques naturally extend to time evolutions performed in analog quantum simulators via the use of recent analog classical shadow techniques~\cite{analogShadow}
+Furthermore, while we primarily focused on well-established algorithmic time-evolution simulation, the presented techniques naturally extend to time evolutions performed with more advanced methods that correct the algorithmic errors incurred at the unitary level, as well as on analog quantum simulators combined with recent analog classical shadow techniques~\cite{analogShadow}

 Beyond classical shadows, we considered problem-specific operator pools and constructed them explicitly for the case of quantum chemistry.
 This lends itself to a number of straightforward extensions.
 First, we could similarly construct problem specific operator pools of non-local Pauli strings and use derandomisation protocols~\cite{shadows_derandomization} or shallow Clifford circuits~\cite{akhtarScalableFlexibleClassical2022, bertoniShallowShadowsExpectation2022} to estimate expected values efficiently.
 Second, the operator pools we constructed for fermionic problems can be grouped into large mutually commuting groups and we could measure these using well-established techniques~\cite{Crawford2019,yen2020measuring,jena2019pauli,gokhale2020n}.
 Third, we could also construct an operator pool of fermionic operators and use fermionic shadows~\cite{wanMatchgateShadowsFermionic2022, zhaoFermionicPartialTomography2021} to estimate expected values.